 It’s made of a single piece of hardwood, sycamore (maple) tree that I cut down last year in my backyard.
 It’s charred with shou sugi ban, it’s waxed and it has 3 legs.

 I had to make sure that the wood will char nicely before I started the project.
 It did so I set up my router flattening jig.
-Due to height of the material I used my workbench legs as the rails.
+Due to the height of the material I used my workbench legs as the rails.
 The top and the bottom are parallel to each other.
-Also the legs are at 90º to the base.
+Also, the legs are at 90º to the base.
 I removed some material with a router and finished the grooves with a chisel.

 Next I cut the legs to size and broke the sharp edges with a file.